Dozens of WWII veterans to gather in Hawaii amid pandemic

 Gov. David Ige’s office said this week that the details are still under review but that the state will do everything possible to ensure the veterans are safely honored.

 Defense Secretary Mark Esper and other senior U.S. officials plan to attend the events at Pearl Harbor.
-Esper’s spokesman, John Supple, said the defense secretary is aware of the recent spike of COVID-19 cases on Oahu and everyone in his entourage will be tested for coronavirus before they arrive in Hawaii.
+John Supple, a Defense Department spokeman, said Esper is aware of the recent spike of COVID-19 cases on Oahu and everyone in his entourage will be tested for coronavirus before they arrive in Hawaii.

 Pedersen, the veteran, says that while the enemy was more defined in 1945, the globe is still at war in many ways.

-Note: This version clarifies that Supple is a Defense Department spokesman